AntonOshurek/secure-crypto-random/README.md

 ## Usage

-To use the SecureCryptoRandom library, import the required methods and create an instance of the SecureCryptoRandom class:
+To use the SecureCryptoRandom library, import the class instance and start use it:

 ```
 import secureCryptoRandom from 'secure-crypto-random';